natenka/pyneng-book-en/docs/source/book/14_regex/group_example.rst

 Consider another example of using named groups.
 In this example, the task is to get from the output of 'show ip dhcp snooping binding' the fields: MAC address, IP address, VLAN and interface.

-File dhcp_snooping.txt contains the output of command ‘show ip dhcp snooping binding’:
+File dhcp_snooping.txt contains the output of command 'show ip dhcp snooping binding':

 ::